ewic/ford-takehome/README.md

 ```
 CREATE DATABASE ford;
 CREATE USER ford WITH ENCRYPTED PASSWORD 'mypass'
-GRANT ALL PRIVILEGES ON ford TO ford
+GRANT ALL PRIVILEGES ON ford TO ford;
 \c ford postgres
 GRANT ALL ON SCHEMA public TO ford;
 ```